OpenAPITools/openapi-generator/samples/client/petstore/javascript/docs/PetApi.md

 ### HTTP request headers

  - **Content-Type**: Not defined
- - **Accept**: application/json, application/xml
+ - **Accept**: application/xml, application/json

 <a name="findPetsByTags"></a>
 # **findPetsByTags**
-> [Pet] findPetsByTags(opts)
+> [Pet] findPetsByTags(tags)

 Finds Pets by tags

-Muliple tags can be provided with comma seperated strings.
+Multiple tags can be provided with comma separated strings.
 Use tag1, tag2, tag3 for testing.

 ### Example
 ```javascript